Future Awards Africa

-The Future Awards Africa (previously known as The Future Awards) are a set of awards given by The Future Project, a social enterprise communications firm affiliated to Red Africa.
-The awards are intended to celebrate young people between the ages of 18 and 31, who have made outstanding achievement in the year under consideration.
+The Future Awards Africa (commonly known as the Future Awards) are a set of awards given annually by The Future Project, a social enterprise communications firm affiliated to Red Africa.
+The awards celebrates young people between the ages of 18 and 31, who have made outstanding achievement in the year.

 The idea for the awards was conceived by Chude Jideonwo, Adebola Williams, and Emilia Asim-Ita in 2005.

 History

 The Future Awards Africa's first event was on 6 February 2006, at Magnolia Hall, City Mall, Lagos.
 The venue for the 2011 event was the Landmark Events Centre, Victoria Island, Lagos.
 Since 2012, it has been held at the Altec Azcum in Port Harcourt, Rivers State.
 The 2013 edition was hosted by on-air personality Toke Makinwa and rapper Vector.

 Categories, nomination, judging and awards

 The awards are given to winners in diverse categories, including the Young Person of the Year category.

 Nomination results are usually announced to the public in late January.

 There is a four-stage, three-month-long judging process involving a board of judges and an audit committee.
 Judges come from all over Africa.
 The judges include Mfonobong Nsehe, Belinda Otas (assistant editor, New African Woman), Brenda Wendo (deputy features editor, The Star newspaper, Kenya), Billie Adwoa McTernan (Ghana correspondent, The Africa Report), Adam Bouhadma (editor, 9rayti.com, Morocco), and Michelle Atagana (managing editor, Memeburn).

 The audit committee includes Katja Schiller Nwator (Leadership Development and CSR Manager, The Tony Elumelu Foundation), Mahamadou Sy (founder and executive director of the Institut Supérieur de Développement Local (ISDL), Senegal), Wendy Luhabe (author), Abiola Alabi (MD, MNet Africa), Tonye Cole (executive director, Sahara Group), Ndidi Nwuneli (founder, LEAP Africa), Mo Abudu (CEO, EbonyLife TV), Gbenga Sesan (founder, Paradigm Initiative Nigeria), Eikem Nutifafa (founding partner, Oxford and Beaumont, Ghana), Chi-Chi Okonjo (publisher, Ventures Africa), Victoria Trabosh (founder, Ithafari Foundation), Taa Wongbe (managing partner The Khana Group), Ayo Ajayi (MD, PATH Global) and Jennah Scott (director, Liberia Philanthropy Secretariat, Office of the President).

 The awards are presented at a live televised ceremony that is also streamed on the internet, most commonly in February or March following the relevant calendar year, and six weeks after the announcement of the final shortlist of nominees.